ElectricRCAircraftGuy/sublime_gcode/README.md

 <a id="status-done-it-works"></a>
 ## Status: done!
 It works!

-This is the PR that got this package into Sublime Package Control: https://github.com/wbond/package_control_channel/pull/8501
+This is the PR that got this package into Sublime Package Control: https://github.com/wbond/package_control_channel/pull/8501.

+Here is this package on the Package Control website: https://packagecontrol.io/packages/gcode.
+As of its release into Package Control on 7 Apr.
+2022, the existing number of downloads for the package were actually all for the package this one replaces, named [gcode-syntax-highlighting](https://github.com/themachinist/gcode-syntax-highlighting), by [@themachinist](https://github.com/themachinist).
+The existing number of downloads for that older package were (hover over the numbers on the package control website above to see them):
+1. Total: 8453
+2. Windows: 5113
+3. Mac: 2107
+4. Linux: 1233

+Therefore, only numbers _beyond these counts_ are the number of downloads of this new `gcode` package provided by this repo.

 <a id="description"></a>
 ## Description